azemazer/ProlofiqueReact/README.md

 ## Back-end

 Laravel was chosen for its powerful, quick and easy to use API service.
+[Here is the repo.](https://github.com/azemazer/prolofiqueAPI)

 # Design